martomo/SublimeXdebug/README.md

 ## Shortcut keys

-- `Shift+f8`: Open XDebug quick panel
+- `Shift+F8`: Open Xdebug quick panel
-- `f8`: Open XDebug control quick panel when debugger is connected
+- `F8`: Open Xdebug control quick panel when debugger is connected
-- `Ctrl+f8`: Toggle breakpoint
+- `Ctrl+F8`: Toggle breakpoint
-- `Ctrl+Shift+f5`: Run to next breakpoint
+- `Ctrl+Shift+F5`: Run to next breakpoint
-- `Ctrl+Shift+f6`: Step over
+- `Ctrl+Shift+F6`: Step over
-- `Ctrl+Shift+f7`: Step into
+- `Ctrl+Shift+F7`: Step into
-- `Ctrl+Shift+f8`: Step out
+- `Ctrl+Shift+F8`: Step out

 ## Session based debugging

-This plugin can initiate and terminate a debugging session by launching your default web browser with the XDEBUG_SESSION_START or XDEBUG_SESSION_STOP parameters.
-The debug URL is defined in your .sublime-project file like this:
+This plugin can initiate or terminate a debugging session by launching your default web browser and sending a web request to the configured URL with the following parameters XDEBUG_SESSION_START or XDEBUG_SESSION_STOP together with an IDE key.
+For remote debugging to resolve the file locations it is required to configure the path mapping with the server path as key and local path as value.
+The debug URL, IDE key and path mapping are defined in your .sublime-project file like this:

 	{
 		"folders":
 		[